tangshuang/tyshemo/docs/meta.md

 ## StateMeta

-A meta which is treated as state whose `disabled` is force set to be true.
+A meta which is treated as state whose `available` is force set to be true.

 ```js
 import { StateMeta } from 'tyshemo'